Linkin Park and Friends: Celebrate Life in Honor of Chester Bennington

-Linkin Park and Friends: Celebrate Life in Honor of Chester Bennington was a tribute concert by American rock band Linkin Park.
-The concert was held to honor their frontman, Chester Bennington, who died by suicide on July 20, 2017.
-The concert took place on October 27, 2017, at the Hollywood Bowl.
-This was Linkin Park's first and only performance following Bennington's death.
-It remains their last.
-The concert featured various artists, including Blink-182; members of System of a Down, Korn, Avenged Sevenfold, Sum 41, Bring Me the Horizon, Civil Twilight, A Day to Remember, Yellowcard; and Kiiara.
+Linkin Park and Friends: Celebrate Life in Honor of Chester Bennington was a tribute concert by the American rock band Linkin Park, held on October 27, 2017, at the Hollywood Bowl in order to honor their frontman Chester Bennington who died by suicide on July 20, 2017.
+It was Linkin Park's only live performance following Bennington's death until the band's reformation in 2024, and also their final concert to include drummer and band co-founder Rob Bourdon, who did not rejoin the band following its hiatus.
+The concert featured various artists, including Blink-182 and members of System of a Down, Korn, Avenged Sevenfold, Machine Gun Kelly, Sum 41, Bring Me the Horizon, Civil Twilight, A Day to Remember, Yellowcard, and Kiiara.

 Background

-Right after the first leg of Linkin Park's One More Light World Tour, promoting their seventh studio album, One More Light, vocalist Chester Bennington was found dead from suicide by hanging on July 20, 2017, resulting in the cancellation of the rest of the tour.
+After the first leg of Linkin Park's One More Light World Tour, promoting their seventh studio album, One More Light, vocalist Chester Bennington was found dead from suicide by hanging on July 20, 2017, resulting in the cancellation of the rest of the tour.

 On August 22, Linkin Park announced plans to host a tribute concert in Los Angeles to honor Bennington.
 Later, the band confirmed that the concert would take place on October 27 at the Hollywood Bowl, and would feature a number of bands and musicians.
 On September 23, the band announced that the concert had officially sold out.

 On October 20, it was announced Linkin Park would livestream the concert on their YouTube channel.
-As of September 2022, the concert has been viewed more than 22.7 million times.
+As of July 2025, the concert has been viewed more than 26 million times.